wattdepot/wattdepot.github.io/src/documentation/quickstart.md

 title: Quick Start
 ---

-# Obtain device
+# Obtain an OPQBox

-The first step in getting started is to obtain an OPQ hardware device.
+The first step in getting started is to obtain an OPQBox.

-We are currently manufacturing devices on an as-needed basis.
+We are currently manufacturing OPQBoxes on an as-needed basis.
 To obtain cost and availability information, please [contact us](contact.html).

-# Configure device
+# OPQBox configuration

-Once you have obtained your OPQ device, you begin the configuration process by providing it with information about your WiFi network and the location of the OPQ cloud service using the provided USB stick.
-Once your OPQ device is communicating with the OPQ service, you will use the service to complete the configuration process.
+Once you have obtained your OPQBox, you begin the configuration process by providing it with information about your WiFi network and the location of your chosen OPQHub using the provided USB stick.
+Once your OPQBox is communicating with the OPQHub, you will use the OPQHub to complete the configuration process.

 ## Edit config.txt